dkulundzic/Appointo/README.md

 Using TCA, the Appointo app has 2 features:
 1. The `AppointmentListFeature` - displays available appointments
 2. The `AddEditAppointmentFeature` - enables users to create, edit or delete appointments

+## Project modularity

+Appointo uses four frameworks to modularize the codebase and allow easy access to reusable code:
+1. `AppointoCore`
+2. `AppointoModel`
+2. `AppointoLocalization`
+2. `AppointoUi`

+### AppointoCore

+Defines the lowest level types.

+### AppointoModel

+Defines domain types, validators and transformation tools related to the model layer.

+### AppointoLocalization

+Holds all localization related resources.
+Can be imported to access all localization assets.

+### AppointoUi

+All UI related functionality, such as `UIView` subclasses, image and color assets, and similar.

+## Strongly-typed asset interface generation

+Tuist uses [Swiftgen](https://github.com/SwiftGen/SwiftGen) internally, which is run on each `tuist generate` command; creates an strongly-typed interface to images, colors and localization strings.